phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 **RC4.
 [Start Date must be on or before End Date.](#sd1002-rc4)**

-Translation of each Rule Component into SHACL and evaluation of test data is described below.
-Test cases in addition to those documented on these pages are available in the file [TestCases.xlsx](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/TestCases.xlsx)

 <font class='h3NoTOC'>Data Structure</font>

 Familiarity with the data structure is necessary to explain the constraints and test cases.
-The figure below illustrates a partial set of data for test subject 99T1 where the Reference Interval end date *precedes* the start date, thus violating Rule Component 4 of SD1002.
+The figure below illustrates a partial set of data for an AnimalSubject where the Reference Interval end date *precedes* the start date, thus violating Rule Component 4 of SD1002.

   <img src="images/RefIntervalStructureDateFail.PNG"/>

-  ***Reference Interval for Animal 99T1 (incomplete data)***

-<font class='h3NoTOC'>Translation into SHACL</font>
+  ***AnimalSubject with incorrect Reference Interval dates***

 <!--- RULE COMPONENT 1 ------------------------------------------------------->
 <a name='rc1'></a>